GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 { };
 ~~~~~~~~~~~~~

-Use @ref BansheeEngine::Module<T>::startUp "Module<T>::startUp" to start it up.
-Once started use @ref BansheeEngine::Module<T>::instance "Module<T>::instance" to access its instance.
-Once done with it call @ref BansheeEngine::Module<T>::shutDown "Module<T>::shutDown" to release it.
+Use @ref bs::Module<T>::startUp "Module<T>::startUp" to start it up.
+Once started use @ref bs::Module<T>::instance "Module<T>::instance" to access its instance.
+Once done with it call @ref bs::Module<T>::shutDown "Module<T>::shutDown" to release it.
 For example:
 ~~~~~~~~~~~~~{.cpp}
 MyModule::startUp();
 MyModule::instance().doSomething();